aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

   * `RECEIVE_ERRORS` - sets `errors` to the action's errors and clears the `currentUser`
   * `LOGOUT` - clears both `errors` and `currentUser`

-Your `SessionReducer` should maintain it's own default state.
+Your `SessionReducer` should maintain its own default state.
 To do that pass in an object as a default argument to SessionReducer with `currentUser` set to `null` and `errors` set to an empty array.